ramonpm4/Perfil-Personal/README.md

 ## 🚀 Open to Work

 I’m currently seeking a Data Science position where I can apply my skills in data analysis and predictive modeling to real-world challenges.
 I’m especially motivated to keep growing in machine learning and contribute to impactful, data-driven teams.
+I’m also open to roles as a Machine Learning Engineer or Python Developer.

 ---